bjschafer/letstry.science/content/posts/in-cluster-prometheus.md

 ### The basic way

 When deploying `kube-prometheus-stack`, define `additionalScrapeConfigs`.
-Since I deployed via the Helm chart, that would mean doing a `helm upgrade` each time I need ted to change things.
+Since I deployed via the Helm chart, that would mean doing a `helm upgrade` each time I needed to change things.
 Gross.

 ### The documented way